-- Research has shown pavement shaded by trees will last 10 years longer than exposed pavement.
-This results in less maintenance, saving material and labor costs. - People are more likely to shop in business districts with treescaping and are likely to spend more.
-16 - Patients with even just a view of greenery: parks, gardens, and/or trees heal faster.
-17 - Trees provide a wealth of wildlife habitat and are especially important in urban areas as connections to open space and wild areas. - Vehicles on freeways and highways can produce noise that exceeds 100 decibels.
-Dense plantings of trees and shrubs can reduce this noise by 6-15 decibels.
+- By shading soil and pavement surfaces, trees mitigate the urban heat island effect of hotter summers. - Tree foliage filters particulate matter from the air, reducing the incidence of respiratory illnesses. - Research has shown pavement shaded by trees lasts 10 years longer than exposed pavement, saving street maintenance costs. - People are more likely to shop in business districts with treescaping and tend to spend more.
+17 - Patients with even just a view of greenery like parks, gardens, and/or trees heal faster.18 - Trees provide critical wildlife habitat for feeding, nesting and migration. - Dense plantings of trees and shrubs can reduce traffic noise by 6-15 decibels.